صور الصفحة

 II.
 Of Perfeverance in Grace.

-PERSEVERANCE in grace is another benefit flowing from, or accompanying juftification.
+flowing from, or accompanying justification.

 Here I fhall fhew,